-Miles is a specialist in professional liability, insurance and commercial litigation.
+Miles specialises in professional liability, insurance, property damage and commercial litigation.

 He strives to provide his clients with effective advocacy and advisory services that combine diligence, efficiency, knowledge of the law, approachability and commercial sense.